DevCycleHQ/devcycle-docs/docs/best-practices/getting-started-guide.md

 Feature flags are one of the safest methods for rolling out new features, so effectively managing your flags is essential to efficient deployment.
 DevCycle is a feature management tool that provides a simple interface for managing your flags.
 In this step-by-step beginner's guide, we'll introduce you to the basics of DevCycle using React.
 Follow along to get started on your first feature flag!

 ## Step 1: Creating Your First Feature
 The first thing you need to set up DevCycle is an account.
 Once you've created your account, you can get started with your first feature.
-On your DevCycle Dashboard, **click the "+" button in the header bar, or the "Create New Feature" button** on the Feature Management page.
+On your DevCycle Dashboard, **click the "+" button in the header bar or the "Create New Feature" button** on the Feature Management page.

 ![Create New Feature](/june-2022-create-feature.png)

-Next, a screen will appear allowing you to choose a Feature Template.
+Next a screen will appear allowing you to choose a Feature Template.
 These options determine the default state of your feature, which can always be modified as you work on your feature.

 ![Feature Templates](/june-2022-feature-templates.png)

-Let's say we're making a new feature for our application and we want to separate it from deployment until it's ready for release.
+Let's say we're making a new feature for our application, and we want to separate it from deployment until it's ready for release.
 So in our case, we'll **choose the "Release" feature template**.
 You can read more about our other feature templates on our docs [here](/docs/home/feature-management/getting-started/feature-types).

 After choosing our feature template, we'll be prompted to give our feature a descriptive name and a unique key.
 The key is how we will reference our feature and its variables in code.
 (DevCycle automatically suggests a key based on the entered name.) **Let's name our feature "first feature"** and give it a little description.
 ![Naming our first feature](/june-2022-first-feature-name.png)